 We take data handling and information sharing seriously.
-School staff have received appropriate training in relation to information sharing and confidentiality.
+School/college staff have received appropriate training in relation to information sharing and confidentiality.
 We have a trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with confidentiality and information sharing requirements.
-Our DPO is Karen Lane.
+Our DPO is Mr Peter Mayhew.